Live in a home you own?

 Contents insurance can provide protection against these risks, and the opportunity to claim back the cost of replacing these goods.
 So even if you’re renting, it makes sense to consider contents insurance.

-The benefits of contents insurance
+The benefits of portable contents insurance for everyone

 Remember, different policies offer different limits and exclusions, so it’s important to always read the product disclosure statement (PDS).